 You also have the option to withdraw a lump sum of up to 20% (which includes the $5,000 that can be withdrawn at 55) of your Retirement Account savings when you reach 65.

-Depicted in the chart above, your CPF contribution rates go down again, and for the final time, when you turn 65 – you know it, retirement is in the next few years.
-It decreases from a contribution rate of 16.5% of your salary to 12.5% of your salary.
-Of this 4% decrease, employers pay 1.5% less, while employees contribute 2.5% less.
+Depicted in the chart above, your CPF contribution rates go down again.
+When you turn 65, your CPF contributions decrease from 18.5% of your salary to 14% of your salary.
+Of this 4.5% decrease, employers pay 2% less, while employees contribute 1.5% less.

 At 65, you can also tap on the HDB Lease Buyback scheme, unlocking value in the HDB flat you are living in by selling extra years of your HDB flat lease that you will unlikely need.

 At 65, you will no longer be covered by the Dependants’ Protection Scheme (DPS), which is an opt-out term insurance scheme automatically extended to eligible CPF members, offering coverage of a maximum sum assured of $70,000.

 You stop paying for CareShield Life premiums at 67, but continue to receive lifelong coverage.

 From 1 July 2022, the re-employment age ceiling in Singapore rises to 68 (from 67).
 Hitting this ceiling doesn’t mean you are not allowed to work anymore, it just means employers are not obliged to offer you employment even if you are fit enough to work.

 You must start making CPF LIFE withdrawals, if you haven’t already started at any point after turning 65.